 - All samples tested below the FDA action level of 20.0 parts per billion (ppb) for aflatoxin.
-A total of 94.9% of the export samples had levels of aflatoxin below the Federal Grain Inspection Service (FGIS) "Lower Conformance Limit" of 5.0 ppb in 2022/2023, a lower proportion than 2021/2022 (97.3%) and 2020/2021 (98.3%). - All samples tested below the 5.0 parts per million (ppm) FDA advisory level for DON, the same as 2021/2022 and 2020/2021.
-Of the samples tested for DON in 2022/2023, 98.9% showed levels below 1.5 ppm, a similar proportion to 2021/2022 (100.0%) and higher than 2020/2021 (95.6%). - Of the samples tested for fumonisin in 2022/2023, 94.3% were below the FDA's strictest guidance level for fumonisin of 5.0 ppm. - This is the second year in which samples were tested for ochratoxin A, trichothecenes (T-2) and zearalenone.
+A total of 91.2% of the export samples had levels of aflatoxin below the Federal Grain Inspection Service (FGIS) "Lower Conformance Limit" of 5.0 ppb in 2023/2024, a lower proportion than 2022/2023 (94.9%) and 2021/2022 (97.3%). - All samples tested below the 5.0 parts per million (ppm) FDA advisory level for DON, the same as 2022/2023 and 2021/2022.
+Of the samples tested for DON in 2023/2024, 93.4% showed levels below 1.5 ppm, a lower proportion than 2022/2023 (98.9%) and higher than 2021/2022 (100.0%). - Of the samples tested for fumonisin in 2023/2024, 97.2% were below the FDA's strictest guidance level for fumonisin of 5.0 ppm. - This is the third year in which samples were tested for ochratoxin A, trichothecenes (T-2) and zearalenone.
 The "Quality Test Results" section contains sample results for these additional mycotoxins.

 Corn quality information is important to foreign buyers as they decide on purchase contracts and processing needs for corn for feed, food or industrial use.
-The 2022/2023 Export Cargo Report provides accurate, unbiased information about the quality of U.S. yellow commodity corn as it is assembled for export early in the marketing year.
+The 2023/2024 Export Cargo Report provides accurate, unbiased information about the quality of U.S. yellow commodity corn as it is assembled for export early in the marketing year.
 This report provides test results for corn samples collected during the U.S. government-licensed sampling and inspection processes for U.S. corn waterborne and rail export shipments.

-This Export Cargo Report is based on yellow commodity corn samples collected from corn export shipments as they underwent the federal inspection and grading processes performed by FGIS or licensed inspectors at interior offices.
+This Export Cargo Report is based on 433 yellow commodity corn samples collected from corn export shipments as they underwent the federal inspection and grading processes performed by FGIS or licensed inspectors at interior offices.
 The sample test results are reported at the U.S. aggregate level (U.S. Aggregate) and by export points associated with three general regions known as Export Catchment Areas (ECAs) shown on the map.